cris-milona/css_animals/README.md

 This is a simple project including only the Home page of a website, focusing on the implementation of a design using CSS and SASS.

-You can find it deployed in https://wildlife-refuge.herokuapp.com
+It is a static website that was produced during the lesson of Jonas Schmedtmann, Advanced CSS and Sass in Udemy.

-Enjoy!
+You can find it deployed at https://wildlife-refuge.herokuapp.com